 In chess, once a pawn reaches the other side of the chessboard (the eighth rank), it can immediately be promoted to any piece, based on the player’s preference.
 The pawn can be exchanged for a queen, bishop, rook, or knight.
 This is known as pawn promotion.

-The Pawn reaches the eight rank and is promoted
+The Pawn reaches the eighth rank and is promoted

 After promotion, a player may have two queens.
 The threat of a pawn promotion often decides the game and leads to the “chess endgame move.”
 The queen is the most powerful piece on the board.
 Thus, the majority of pawns end up being promoted to a queen (rather than any other piece).